sjcalamia/cala-facebook-like/README.md

 Do we need a have another mode for the main sites' FB URL?

 ## Styling ... yeahhhhhh it's an iFrame, dude.
 But you do have some degree of freedom, like, how big is it?
+What type of preconcieved FB Like Button you get.
+Eh.
+It's something.
+Hopefully this is just sliiiiightly easier to implement for people. (and you can hold onto the code)

+.

 <pre>
 <div id="fb-root"></div>